Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Enhanced Approximate Strategy based on Correlation Analysis

-A BC $\bpsi_\ell$ is the mathematical representation of the object $\ell$, and can describe both the uncertainty of existence and the randomness of state of object $\ell$.
-Hence, to evaluate the correlation between different BCs, we should consider comprehensively from two aspects: 1) the correlation of objects' existences ; 2) the correlation of object states.
+A basic component $\bpsi_\ell$ is the mathematical representation of the object $\ell$, thus evaluating the correlation between different objects $ \ell$ and $\ell'$ amounts to evaluating the correlation between different basic components $\bpsi_\ell$ and $\bpsi_{\ell'}$.
+Generally, the dimension of the random vector is fixed, thus its basic random variables related to the single object can only describe the randomness of object state and cannot describe the uncertainty of object existence.
+By contrast, the basic components constituting an RFS can accommodate both the uncertainty of existence and the randomness of object state.
+Hence, to evaluate the correlation between different basic components, we should consider comprehensively from two aspects: 1) the correlation of objects' existences; 2) the correlation of object states.